 2) Requester intends to broadly disseminate responsive information.
-As demonstrated herein including in the litany of exemplars of newsworthy FOIA activity requester has generated with public information, and as EPA knows better than all others, requester has both the intent and the ability to convey any information obtained through this request to the public.
+As demonstrated herein including in the litany of exemplars of newsworthy FOIA activity requester has generated with public information, and requester has both the intent and the ability to convey any information obtained through this request to the public.

 CEI is regularly cited in newspapers and trade and political publications, and the undersigned discusses his CEI-related FOIA work and findings on widely read, viewed and heard electronic media, representing a practice of broadly disseminating public information obtained under FOIA, which practice requester intends to continue in the instant matter.
-As EPA is aware and as further established herein, this is an integral part of CEI's mission and operations.
+As further established herein, this is an integral part of CEI's mission and operations.